hyperledger/indy-hipe/text/maintainer-procedures/README.md

 - How do we remove old maintainers?
 - How do we enforce maintainer procedure?
 - How do we resolve concerns and issues with maintainer nominees?
 - How can a developer become a guide?
-- Should we create a #indy-build channel in Rocket.Chat to support build protocols?